The pricing for Firebase Hosting is based upon your project's usage of the following:

 Quota for Hosting storage

-Storage for your Hosting content is free up to 10 GB.
+Storage for your Hosting content is at no cost up to 10 GB.

-If you are on the Blaze plan, and you reach the 10 GB limit of free Hosting storage, you'll be billed $0.026 for each additional GB of Hosting storage.
+If you are on the Blaze plan, and you reach the 10 GB limit of no-cost Hosting storage, you'll be billed $0.026 for each additional GB of Hosting storage.

 Control usage of Hosting storage